E. Almer Ames Jr.: Career

 In 1967, William E. Fears, a World War II Air Force veteran and Democrat who served as Accomack County's Commonwealth attorney and who had long disagreed with Byrd Democrats Charles M. Lankford and Ames, defeated Ames in the Democratic primary.
 Redistricting after passage of the Civil Rights Act of 1964 as well as the U.S. Supreme Court decision in Davis v.
 Mann meant the First Senatorial District encompassed conservative Accomack and Northampton Counties on the Eastern Shore, as well as Mathews, Gloucester and York Counties on the peninsula (which included liberal Williamsburg with its College of William and Mary).
 In later reorganizations, Virginia Beach joined Chesapeake and Portsmouth which became the 3rd District, collectively represented by three senators.
 Although Byrd Democrats greatly resented Fears' election over Ames (and Stone approached him in the Senate chamber to tell him so), and Fears had opponents in both the primary and general elections in 1971, he was re-elected and served two decades in the state Senate, until defeated in 1991 by Republican Tommy Norment of Virginia Beach.

 Death

-Ames died in the N.A.M. hospital at Nassawadox in Northampton County, Virginia on May 19, 1987, and was buried in the Mt.
-Holly cemetery in Onancock near his father and later his wife Elizabeth Melson Ames (1906-2000).
+Ames died in the N.A.M. hospital at Nassawadox in Northampton County, Virginia on May 19, 1987.